 Don’t Assume You Can Store Everything

-Self-storage units can provide ample space for putting away many different items.
+Self-storage units for renters can provide ample space for putting away many different items.
 That said, you can’t store everything.
 For this reason, always talk with storage companies about what they prohibit customers from keeping on-site.
 For example, they’ll typically say no to potentially dangerous items, such as propane tanks, gasoline, firearms, ammunition, paint, fertilizer, and more.

 Moreover, don’t expect to store illegal items in self-storage facilities.
 Remember that your storage unit isn’t exempt from local, state, and federal laws.
 You also shouldn’t expect to store your plants in a rented space because, suffice it to say, closed storage containers aren’t where flowers flourish.
 If you’re unsure if something you want to store is against their policy, don’t hesitate to consult the storage facility directly.